 30 day mental growth challenge

-- Learn a new language: Bonjour, hola, ciao to your brain leveling up!
-Pick a language you’ve always wanted to speak and commit to learning a little bit every day—apps like Babbel, or even YouTube can be total lifesavers.
-Keep it light, make it fun, and celebrate every new word!
+- Learn a new language: Bonjour to your brain leveling up!
+Pick a language you’ve always wanted to speak and commit to learning a little bit every day.
+Apps like Babbel, or even YouTube can be total lifesavers.
+Keep it light, make it fun, and celebrate every new word learnt.

 - Podcast-a-day: Feed your mind on your commute or while folding laundry.
-Also choose topics you’d never normally explore.
+Also, every now and again, choose topics you’d never normally explore.

 - Limit negative self-talk: Notice the inner critic and challenge it.
 Replace “I’m so dumb” with “I’m learning.”
 Game changer!

-- Get close to a specific goal: Pick one goal—just one—and laser-focus on it for 30 days.
+- Get close to a specific goal: Pick just one goal and laser-focus on it for 30 days.
 Break it down into tiny, bite-sized steps you can work on daily.
-Whether it’s saving money, finishing a project, or building a new habit, this is your “let’s actually do the thing” month.
+Whether it’s saving money, finishing a project, or building a new habit, this is your “let’s actually do this thing” month.

-- Keep a daily planner: Your brain called—it’s tired of holding everything.
+- Keep a daily planner: If your brain is tired of holding everything, this ones for you.
 Use a planner to map out your days, track habits, and clear the mental clutter.
-Digital or paper, fancy or basic—just make it yours and check in every day like the organized pro you are!
+Digital or paper, fancy or basic, just make it yours and check in every day like the organized pro you are!

 - 30 days of affirmation: Every day take a few minutes to repeat your affirmations out loud.
-Look in the mirror, check your vision board affirmations or even whilst meditating.
+Say it first thing when you wake up, say it in the mirror, or stack it along with another habit.
 You’ll be surprised at how much your mindset will change.

 30 day relationships and social challenges